 Cybersecurity requirements for Financial Services companies

-What are the top Cybersecurity Challenges of Financial Services Organizations?
+What are the top Cybersecurity Challenges of Financial Services Organisations?

-Due to the volume, value, and sensitivity of the data in their possession, financial services organizations are a primary target of cyberattacks.
+Due to the volume, value, and sensitivity of the data in their possession, financial services organisations are a primary target of cyberattacks.
 Financial institutions face various security challenges, including the following:

 Ransomware